First up, the EEOC has taken action that was mentioned in

 background checks as a type of disparate impact discrimination- where a

-facially neutral policy unfairly discriminates against people
+facially neutral policy unfairly discriminates against people in a protected

 class.
 Essentially, the EEOC argues that